Uninsured & Underinsured Motorist Accident Lawyers Hollywood, FL

 Attorneys Advocate for Clients Injured in Uninsured & Underinsured Motorist Accidents in Palm Beach County, Broward County, and Across South Florida

 Nearly all drivers understand that they should ask the other driver for their insurance information after being involved in a motor vehicle accident.
 The path forward is much less clear when it becomes apparent that the other driver does not have proper insurance coverage, or is not insured at all.
 In these cases, it is important to consult with an attorney who specializes in uninsured & underinsured motorist accidents before agreeing to any offer from the insurance company.

 The insurance company is highly motivated to settle your claim for the lowest possible amount.
 Agreeing to accept an amount from the insurance company can foreclose other potential avenues of recovery.
 Our Hollywood uninsured & underinsured motorist accident attorneys at Gonzalez & Cartwright, P.A. can help you evaluate your uninsured or underinsured motorist accident case and explore possible ways to protect your right to be fully compensated for injuries sustained in an accident that a negligent driver caused, even if that driver failed to maintain the legally mandated level of insurance coverage.
-We are dedicated to helping members of the Hispanic community receive full and fair compensation in personal injury cases caused by negligent or reckless drivers, and we offer a free initial meeting to discuss your options in all cases.
+We are dedicated to helping members of the South Florida community receive full and fair compensation in personal injury cases caused by negligent or reckless drivers, and we offer a free initial meeting to discuss your options in all cases.

 Florida Insurance Requirements for Drivers

 Florida insurance law imposes a duty on all drivers to carry minimum insurance coverage of: